 Through our curriculum, children will develop:

 - a strong command of the written and spoken word

 - the ability to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 - the confidence and competence to produce high quality writing

 - a good understanding of grammar and punctuation and its use in effective written communication

-At Mendip Green, we follow the approach to phonics teaching as outlined in the North Somerset Learning Exchange’s 'PROGRAMME FOR PHONICS INTO EARLY SPELLING'.
+At Mendip Green, we follow the approach to phonics teaching as outlined in the 'Extend Letters and Sounds'.
+This is a validated systematic synthetic phonics (SSP) programme.
 Children begin this programme in EYFS and continue it into the first part of Year 2 where it is superseded by the Spelling Programme.
 The Phonics Programme is a 9 step approach to the systematic teaching of phonics.
 The central principles involve:

 - Children having knowledge of the alphabetic code;

 - Children having the skill to blend to read;

 - Children having the skill to segment to spell;